miferg/coiner/README.md

 `git clone https://github.com/miferg/coiner.git`

-Set up and activate a conda environment with snakemake.
+Set up and activate a conda environment with snakemake:

+`conda create -c conda-forge -c bioconda -n snakemake snakemake`

 All dependencies will be installed with conda when the pipeline runs for the first time.

 # usage